11 September 2001, 0931 hours.

 After a drive on streets that were empty except for police guarding every intersection, Steve reported to the Capitol guard shack rubbing shoulders with senators as they squeezed past beside him.
 Remember the images of the our national leaders singing on the steps?
 Steve was just off camera.
 The senators didn’t want him in the shot for fear of leading with a military presence too early in the situation.
 In hindsight, they were right.

-When he was done, Steve found a ride back through the empty roads of D.C.
+When he was done, Steve found a ride back to his post, through the empty roads of D.C.
 He doesn’t remember how, nor does he know from whom.
 While others were still evacuating their things from the Pentagon and firefighters were working to quiet the active fire at the impact site.
 Steve, who had now been on duty for more than 24 hours, felt his way back to his post.
 He could see when he first entered the building but as he got closer to the bunker the smoke, ‘the cloud’ grew more dense.
 Steve found his stair well and descended, counting the steps down this time; landing turn, count, landing, turn, count, landing, turn.
 He felt the stairwell exit he couldn’t see; stepping over debris that threatened to trip him and reconnected his hand with the concrete bumps and lines down the hallway to lead him back to his post.

 The morning just before the initial attack in D.C., Steve made one call before he called me.
 It was to our home.
 He told the nanny to leave the TV off and to stay put.
 She soon found out why after the Pentagon was hit.
 Intelligence showed there was a second inbound to D.C.
 We didn’t know the heroes on flight 93 would crash in the field in Pennsylvania, saving lives in our capital.